-For information about SMC floating point input and output formats, see Floating Point Input and Output Formats, on page 286.
+For information about SMC floating-point input and output formats, see Floating Point Input and Output Formats for SMC FP Blocks, on page 879.
+Use the syn_ieeefp2smcfp and syn_smcfp2ieeefp functions (Floating-Point Interface Functions, on page 881) to convert from IEE to SMC floating-point representation and vice versa.